The Weardale Way

 Distance 127 km/79 miles | Height Gain 1665 m/5461 ft | Maximum Elevation 558 m/1831 ft (Killhope, North Pennines) | Number of Sections 14 | Average Distance per Section 9 km/5.6 miles | River Length Wearhead to Wearmouth (River Wear) 110 km/68 miles; Killhope Head to Wearhead (Killhope Burn) 9 km/5.6 miles | GPS File

 Click the PLAY arrow on the map to view the route on Plotaroute [How to Use Plotaroute].
-You can download the FREE GPS file for the complete route by clicking on the link in the Stats above or – for an individual section – via the links in the same section of the appropriate page listed below.
+You can download the FREE ROUTE FILE (in a variety of formats) from our page on Plotaroute by clicking on the link to the GPS File in the Stats above (takes you to the appropriate page on Plotaroute).
+Feel free to browse all the other routes you’ll find there.

 The Weardale Way – Section by Section